wooln/vscode-tfs/README.md

 > **You MUST have a Visual Studio with Team Foundation Server features to be able to use this extension.**

+> **I used TFS because my last company did but I don't use it anymore.
+So I, and most of this extension users, would be really happy to find some people able to contribute to this extension (and its [tfs](https://github.com/ivangabriele/tfs) dependency) :star:**<br>
+> Contact me if you wish to help at ivan.gabriele@gmail.com :mailbox:

 ## Installation

 1. Open up VS Code